samson-arita/data-modeling/README.md

-# Songplays (Postgres Data Modeling)
+# Songplays (Postgres and Apache Cassandra Data Modeling)

 Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.

-Here, we create a Postgres database with tables designed to optimize queries on song play analysis
+Here, we create a Postgres and Apache Cassandra database with tables designed to optimize queries on song play analysis

-Songplays is a postgresql database ETL on songplays data created from files with songs data files and logs data files.
+Songplays is a postgresql and Apache Cassandra database ETL on songplays data created from files with songs data files and logs data files.

-create_tables.py - Creates database and drops any existing tables prior to creating etl.ipynb - shows the etl on the jupyter notebook etl.py - processes the files sql_querys.py - has all the queries used in the project test.ipynb - shows a summary on the project's tables
+create_tables.py - Creates database and drops any existing tables prior to creating etl.ipynb - shows the postgres etl on the jupyter notebook etl.py - processes the files to the postgres database sql_querys.py - has all the postgres queries used in the project test.ipynb - shows a summary on the postgres project's tables Project_1B_ Project_Template.ipynb - shows Apache Cassandra ETL

 ## Installation of postgresql wrapper